Gavin Grant (executive): Career

 After graduating, he joined an anti-racism campaign group and reported for the Thatcher government on community race relations.

 From 1987-88 he was campaigns director at the Council for the Protection of Rural England.
 He worked as director of communications for the RSPCA from 1988-91.
 In 1991, he joined as public affairs director at the Association of Unit Trusts and Investment Funds.

 He worked as corporate communications manager at The Body Shop International from 1993 to 1999, where he campaigned against the use of animal testing for cosmetics.
 As UK chairman of PR company Burson-Marsteller from 2006 to 2011, his corporate clients included Unilever, and he helped establish its corporate social responsibility unit.

 Politics

-Gavin Grant has been a lifelong member of the Liberal Party and its successor the Liberal Democrats, and was its Chair of the Western Counties regional party in 2011.
+Gavin Grant has been a lifelong member of the Liberal Party and its successor the Liberal Democrats.
+He chaired the Western Counties regional party in 2011.

-Grant has advised successive Liberal Democrat leaders, including Deputy Prime Minister Nick Clegg, and in 2007 he was involved in Clegg's campaign to become party leader.
+Grant has advised successive Liberal Democrat leaders, including Deputy Prime Minister Nick Clegg, and in 2007 he was part of Clegg's campaign to become party leader.

-He was elected to Wiltshire Council as the councillor for Malmesbury at the 2017 Wiltshire Council election.
+He was elected to Wiltshire Council as the councillor for Malmesbury at the 2017 Wiltshire Council election and re-elected in 2021.